EPA Launches Awareness Campaign To End Plastic Bags Pollution - UrduPoint

 The authority has been conducting operations against those manufacturing polythene bags as the government had banned the use of polythene bags to ensure plastic-free environment.

-" However, open burning of garbage or organic rubble was also creating air pollution and the EPA would definitely penalize such people to shun this practice.
-"It is also the responsibility of the masses to avoid such practice and bring a behavioural change for a clean environment," he added.
+" However, the open burning of garbage or organic rubble was also creating air pollution and the EPA would definitely penalize such people to shun this practice.
+"It is also the responsibility of the masses to avoid such practice and bring a behavioral change for a clean environment," he added.

-According to World Health Organization (WHO) an average open burnt plastic waste releases serious and hazardous air pollutants like particulate matter of 2.5 microns also known as PM2.5 that can penetrate into human lungs and blood vessels without any interruption due to its miniscule size.
-It is responsible for causing premature deaths, lungs disorder and damage and other serious health complications.
+According to World Health Organization (WHO), an average of open burnt plastic waste releases serious and hazardous air pollutants like a particulate matter of 2.5 microns also known as PM2.5 that can penetrate into human lungs and blood vessels without any interruption due to its minuscule size.
+It is responsible for causing premature deaths, lungs disorder and damage, and other serious health complications.